Vitellius

 Originally from Campania, likely from Nuceria Alfaterna, he was born to the Vitellia gens, a relatively obscure family in ancient Rome.
 He was a noble companion of Tiberius' retirement on Capri and there befriended Caligula.
 He was elected consul in 48, and served as proconsular governor of Africa in either 60 or 61.
 In 68, he was chosen to command the army of Germania Inferior by emperor Galba.
-He was later proclaimed emperor by the armies of Germania Inferior and Superior, beginning a revolt against Galba.
+He was later proclaimed emperor in January by the armies of Germania Inferior and Superior, beginning a revolt against Galba.
 Galba was assassinated by Otho, and Vitellius then faced Otho in battle.
 He defeated Otho at the Battle of Bedriacum, and was recognized emperor by the Roman Senate.

 His claim to the throne was soon challenged by legions stationed in the eastern provinces, who proclaimed their commander Vespasian emperor instead.
 War ensued, leading to a crushing defeat for Vitellius at the Second Battle of Bedriacum in northern Italy.
 Once he realised his support was wavering, Vitellius prepared to abdicate in favor of Vespasian.
 He was not allowed to do so by his supporters, resulting in a brutal battle for Rome between Vitellius' forces and the armies of Vespasian.
 He was executed in Rome by Vespasian's soldiers on 20 December 69.